-Food Service Establishment Grease Trap Inspection APN
+Food Service Establishment APN UB

-Bus siness Name:
+Business Name:

-Phy sical Address: Unit No.
+Physical Address: Unit No.

-Con ntact Person: Title:
+Contact Person: Title:

-Pho one No.: Fax No.:
+Phone No.: Fax No.:

-perty Owner:
+Property Owner:

-Insp pector:
+Date of Inspection:

+Inspector:

-Acc ompanied by: Title:
+Accompanied by: Title:

-Description Notes

-1. Grease trap(s) is cleaned regularly.
+Description Notes 1.
+Grease trap(s) is cleaned regularly.
 Note and record the frequency of cleaning.
 2. Grease trap cleaning frequency is documented on a maintenance log (obtain a copy of the document).
 3. Each grease trap serves not more than four single compartment sinks of the same depth.
 Grease trap is sized based upon the number of fixtures discharging to it.
 See FAQs.
 4. Grease trap(s) has a water seal of not less than two inches in depth or the diameter of its outlet, whichever is greater.
 5. No food waste disposal unit or dishwasher is connected to or discharges into any grease trap.
 6. Waste in excess of 140° F is not discharged to any grease trap.
 (Dishwasher with a minimum temperature of 160° F is not discharged to any grease trap.)

-For the second s iy ni ziekteiiiiikkii ziekkiiniikkiikkii kuktorai iniikkii airai takkii ka 7.
-The vertical distance between the fixture outlets and grease trap weirs is as short as practical.
+7. The vertical distance between the fixture outlets and grease trap weirs is as short as practical.
 8. Each fixture connected to a grease trap is provided with an approved type flow control or restricting device installed in a readily accessible and visible location.
 Devices shall be designed so that the flow through the device or devices at no time exceeds the rated capacity of the grease trap or interceptor.
 9. Each fixture discharging into a grease trap or interceptor is individually trapped and vented in an approved manner.
 10. Each grease trap and interceptor is properly vented to allow air circulation throughout the entire drain system.
 11. No water jacketed grease trap or interceptor is installed.